ekalinin/terago/README.md

 - `.Version` - Application version (see [version.go](pkg/core/version.go#L4))
 - `.GeneratedAt` - Timestamp when the radar was generated (see [template.go](pkg/core/template.go#L18-L26))
 - `.EntriesJSON` - Technologies data in JSON format
+- `.Quadrants` - Array of quadrants from metadata
+- `.Rings` - Array of rings from metadata
+- `.QuadrantsJSON` - Quadrants data in JSON format
+- `.RingsJSON` - Rings data in JSON format

 The `.EntriesJSON` contains an array of technology entries with the following structure: